voidify3/TradingApp/DetailedDesignDoc.md

 ## TODO: Public interface Admin
 *Class desc:* Abstract (since an interface) that comprises a series of methods that an IT Admin would call.

+*Method desc:* Method used to create a new unique username with a password and access level.
+The method will check that the username does not exist in the database already, before assigning it the given password and access level.
+By default, the user will not be part of any organisational unit. <br />
+*@throws* Exception if the username already exists <br />
+*@throws* Exception if the password is invalid <br />
+*@throws* Exception if the access level is invalid (must be "User" or "Admin") <br />
+**void createUser(userName, password, accessLevel)**

+        - Check to see if username already exists in the database.
+        - IF username exists, throw exception.
+        - IF username does not exist, check if password is valid.
+        - IF password is not vaild, throw exception.
+        - IF password is valid, check if access level is valid.
+        - IF access level is invalid, throw exception.
+        - IF access level is valid, add username details to login details HashMap collection.

+*Method desc:* Method used to generate a new password for users who have forgotten theirs.
+The username will be checked to see if it exists in the database, and the password will be checked to see if it is valid. <br />
+*@throws* Exception if the username does not exist <br />
+*@throws* Exception if the password is invalid <br />
+**void generatePassword(userName, password)**

+        - Check to see if username exists in the database.
+        - IF username does not exist, throw exception.
+        - IF username exists, check if password is valid.
+        - IF password is not vaild, throw exception.
+        - IF password is valid, update username details in the login details HashMap collection.

+*Method desc:* Method used by IT admins to set the access level of an existing user.
+This can be used if a general users joins the IT administration team, or vice versa. <br />
+*@throws* Exception if the username does not exist <br />
+*@throws* Exception if the access level is invalid (must be "User" or "Admin") <br />
+**void setAccess(userName, accessLevel)**

+        - Check to see if username exists in the database.
+        - IF username does not exist, throw exception.
+        - IF username exists, check if access level is valid.
+        - IF access level is invalid, throw exception.
+        - IF access level is valid, update username details in the login details HashMap collection.

+*Method desc:* Method used by IT admins to assign a user to an organisational unit.
+By default, users are not assigned to a unit, so this method will be called at least once for each user.
+The method can also be called when a user changes to a new organisational unit, where confirmation will be required to avoid accidental changes. <br />
+*@throws* Exception if the username does not exist <br />
+*@throws* Exception if the organisational unit does not exist <br />
+**void assignToUnit(userName, orgUnit)**

+        - Check to see if username exists in the database.
+        - IF username does not exist, throw exception.
+        - IF username exists, check if organisational unit exists.
+        - IF organisational unit does not exist, throw exception.
+        - IF organisational unit does exist, check if username is assigned to an organisational unit already.
+        - IF the username is not assigned to a unit, update username details.
+        - IF the username is already assigned to a unit, prompt user for confirmation by entering "Yes" or "No"
+        - IF the user enters, "No", break from method.
+        - IF the user enters, "Yes", update username details.

+*Method desc:* Method used by IT admins to change the amount of a specified asset within an organisational unit.
+This can be used to make corrections to asset amounts when an error has occurred.
+All BUY/SELL orders within the unit made with this asset type will be during this method.
+IT admins may want to give appropriate notice of this change to prevent any issues.<br />
+**(NOTE: is there a better way to modify the assets without cancelling orders?)** <br />
+*@throws* Exception if the organisational unit does not exist <br />
+*@throws* Exception if the asset does not exist in the system <br />
+*@throws* Exception the amount is out of bounds <br />
+**void modifyAsset(orgUnit, asset, amount)**

+        - Check if organisational unit exists.
+        - IF organisational unit does not exist, throw exception.
+        - IF organisational unit does exist, check if asset exists.
+        - IF asset does not exist, throw exception.
+        - IF asset does exist, check if amount is out of bounds.
+        - IF amount < 0, throw exception.
+        - IF amount >= 0, use a loop with cancelOrder() to cancel all orders containing the specified asset.
+        - Overide asset amount for organisational unit.

+*Method desc:* Method used by IT admins to change the amount of credits an organisational unit has.
+This can be used to make corrections to credit amounts when an error has occured, or to add/subtract credits for other reasons.
+All BUY/SELL orders within the unit will be during this method.
+IT admins may want to give appropriate notice of this change to prevent any issues. <br />
+**(NOTE: is there a better way to modify the assets without cancelling orders?)** <br />
+*@throws* Exception if the organisational unit does not exist <br />
+*@throws* Exception the amount is out of bounds <br />
+**void modifyCredits(orgUnit, amount)**

+        - Check if organisational unit exists.
+        - IF organisational unit does not exist, throw exception.
+        - IF organisational unit does exist, check if amount is out of bounds.
+        - IF amount < 0, throw exception.
+        - IF amount >= 0, use a loop with cancelOrder() to cancel all orders within the unit.
+        - Overide credit amount for organisational unit.

+*Method desc:* Method used by IT admins to create a new organisational unit.
+The method will check if the organisational unit exists in the systems already, before adding it to the database.
+By default the organisational unit will have zero credits and zero assets. <br />
+*@throws* Exception if organisational unit already exists. <br />
+**void createUnit(orgName)**

+        - Using a loop, check if organisational unit exists in the system already.
+        - IF the unit exists, throw exception.
+        - IF the unit does not exist, add the new unit to the database with 0 credits and 0 of all assets.

+*Method desc:* Method used by IT admins to create a new asset type.
+The method will check if the asset type exists in the systems already, before adding it to the database. <br />
+*@throws* Exception if asset type already exists. <br />
+**void newAssetType(assetName)**

+        - Using a loop, check if asset type exists in the system already.
+        - IF the asset type exists, throw exception.
+        - IF the asset type does not exist, add the new asset to the database.